chrisbubernak/ChrisBubernak.GitHub.io/_posts/2015-02-05-project-euler-39.md

 On the surface this algorithm doesn't look too bad.
 Given a value _p_ we can in _O(n^2)_ calculate the number of solutions.
 If our input values are capped at _1000_ this should give us a solution almost instantly.

 Unfortunately, we are ignoring half of the problem which is that in our main method we have to try all values of _p_ up to _1000_.
-This means that our actual running team is _O(n^3)_ and no longer something that we can expect to run efficiently for inputs of size _1000_.
+This means that our actual running time is _O(n^3)_ and no longer something that we can expect to run efficiently for inputs of size _1000_.

 {% highlight python %}
 def solve(n):